freewarefocus/py400kb/README.md

   SB 3.0 Male to Male Cable 3Ft,USB to USB Cable with Gold-Plated Connector www.amazon.com/Jelly-Tang-USB-3-0-3Ft/dp/B07KJFWYXF

   For testing I used the above cables & adapters along with an official Raspberry Pi 45 watt USB C power adapter, the official Raspberry Pi USB mouse and a Pi400 & a Pi500+.
-Although this combination of equipment worked fine for me, *I am not responsible for damage caused by attempting to turn your Pi into an external keyboard*.
+Although this combination of equipment worked fine for me, **I am not responsible for damage caused by attempting to turn your Pi into an external keyboard & mouse**.
 Always check adapters and cables to make sure they are providing the correct power to the correct places.

 ## Installation